Some tips on how to handle the Panama City Carnival like a boss.

 Another thing to remember is sunblock and a hat.

 Disposable sunglasses are also a must.
 Leave the Ray Bans at home and buy a pair or two of dollar shades you can lose, sit on, and forget about.
 Same with the hat.
-You don’t want to wake up crying over losing your best lid the night before.
-Wear comfy shoes and avoid sandals or flip flops – exposed toes in large crowds are asking for trouble.
+You don’t want to wake up crying tomorrow over losing your best vintage bucket hat last night.
+Wear comfy shoes, and avoid sandals or flip flops – exposed toes in large crowds are asking for trouble.

 The parade starts out at the south-east corner of the park and loops anti-clockwise.